MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Italy/italian-vat.md

 ## VAT Transaction Reports

 You must submit periodic reports to the tax authorities, which list transactions that include VAT with amounts over a specified threshold.
 The VAT transaction reports are created based on transactions with customers or vendors from a country/region that is outside the EU and is not listed as blocked according to Italian authorities.
 Transactions with customers or vendors from EU countries/regions are reported through **Intrastat** reports.
-Transactions with customers or vendors from countries/regions that are blacklisted are reported through the **Blacklist Communication Report** report. [!INCLUDE[d365fin](../../includes/d365fin_md.md)] provides support for the following transaction types:
+Transactions with customers or vendors from countries/regions that are listed as blocked are reported through the **Blacklist Communication Report** report. [!INCLUDE[d365fin](../../includes/d365fin_md.md)] provides support for the following transaction types:

 |**Transaction Type**|**Supported**|
 |--------------------|-------------|